Qazeer/InfoSec-Notes/DFIR/Windows/TTPs_Analysis/Local_persistence.md

 ### ASEP registry keys

-Windows runs keys and services are registry entries that run whenever the system is booted or a specific user logs in.
-The ASEP `HKEY_LOCAL_MACHINE (HKLM)` keys are run every time the system is started while ASEP `HKEY_CURRENT_USER (HKCU)` keys are only executed when the user associated with the keys logs on to the system.
+A number of registry keys, known as `Auto-Start Extensibility Points (ASEP)` registry keys, are run whenever the system is booted or a specific user logs in.
+The `ASEP` keys under `HKEY_LOCAL_MACHINE (HKLM)` are run every time the system is started, while the `ASEP` keys under `HKEY_CURRENT_USER (HKCU)` are only executed when the user associated with the keys logs on to the system.

 Indeed, each user with a configured profile has an associated `HKCU\<USERNAME>` sub key, which contains the registries keys of the user.
 The `HKCU` keys are